slavesocieties/openai/next_steps.md

     -assess performance for different kinds of records

 HTR
-    -improve segmentation algo
+    -solve rate limit issue (spend a bunch of money or try a different LLM) -improve segmentation algo
         -assess performance across wider range of volumes
         -add a separate pre-processing step to crop to folio?